nielsbasjes/dsmr-tools/README.md

   - For the both the "Stream record splitter" and the "DSMR-Parser" a Nifi Processor has been created to allow using them inside Apache Nifi.
 - *DSMR to InfluxDb*
   - MiNifi is great in terms of flexibility and bad in terms of startup time on a Raspberry Pi.
 So in addition I created a very simple Java application that ONLY does the DSMR to InfluxDb flow in a hard coded way (starts in 5 seconds instead of 3 minutes).
+- *DSMR to GraphQL service*
+    - A service that exposes the DSMR data directly using GraphQL.
+This includes simply getting the latest records (it retains a bunch of them in memory ... so don't restart it) and it allows you to do a GraphQL subscription to receive the data a fraction of a second after the electicity meter has provided the data.

 # Project status
 I am using this software at home to read my own powermeter.
 So it works in my setup.